 For the dark stain, I used Coloron Wood dye in Jacobean Dark Oak. (£9.99) I was worried this may be a little red, but I think it's perfect.
 A couple of coats (plus some distressing) and it darkens up.
 You will need 2 of these (250ml)

 For the white paint, I used plain old white matt emulsion.
 Why?
 Because I had a huge tub of it under the sink that I've been meaning to paint the hall walls with for over a year now so hey, why not.

 *You could also use Rust-Oleum Chalky Furniture Paint.
 I have a chalk paint addiction.
 Annie Sloan would work equally as well.
 I have used this on top as an extra coat.
 I sealed with matte wax to make it lightly waterproof*

 STEP 3: SET ASIDE 1.5 - 2 HOURS TO DISTRESS YOUR WOOD

-Ok, I did this yesterday with my amazing brother and his best friend.
-We used a hammer to bash dents, a paint scraper to gouge out areas, a garden fork and a rock (I literally grab what's to hand, like I said I don't plan well) to pepper small holes and scratches, a screwdriver to make mini cuts... whatever you can lay your hands on.
+Ok, I did this yesterday with my awesome brother and his best friend.
+They arrived armed with tools and sandpaper ready to distress the wood with me.
+We used a hammer to bash dents, a paint scraper to gouge out areas, a garden fork (I literally grabbed what was to hand in my garden) to pepper small holes and scratches, a screwdriver to make mini cuts... whatever you can lay your hands on.